Exact Lorentz Invariance from Holographic Projection: Explicit RT Verification and the Boundary Origin of Bulk Symmetry in the Selection-Stitch Model

 6v

-The HCP lattice has hexagonal planes but only along a single axis.
-Only the FCC lattice
+lattice has hexagonal planes but only along a single axis.
+Only the FCC lattice provides the

-provides the required four independent SO(2) symmetries necessary to geometrically close
+required four independent SO(2) symmetries necessary to geometrically close SO(3).

-perfectly saturated by the FCC lattice.
-This ensures that the holographic boundary
+fectly saturated by the FCC lattice.
+This ensures that the holographic boundary layers are

 invariant, SO(3, 1), through the following airtight logical chain:

-1. The Stitch operator creates maximally entangled Bell pairs, yielding an exact bound-
+1. The Stitch operator creates maximally entangled Bell pairs, yielding an exact boundary

 A